marissamanley/2016_Voter_Information/README.md

 Marissa implemented functions that would traverse the AVL Tree and Unordered Map to obtain total national results and all senatorial results.
 She also helped complete the .csv file used for creating the initial states and districts.

+Marcus Elosegui's main tasks revolved around implementing the code that would create the initial states and districts and generate the voters, as well as filling out the .csv file used.
+He created and filled out the majority of the .csv that holds scaled voter values, senate and house candidates, and the percentages of votes for each candidate.
+Marcus also created the function that reads the .csv and stores the data to the AVL Tree and Unordered Map.
+The other function he implemented is the one that creates all of the voters and adds the total counts to the districts and states.

 Mark Itkin's main tasks revolved around implementing classes that facilitated the AVL tree structure as well as comparing the performance of both structures used in the project.
 He created much of the functions in the States and Districts classes, including the get/set functions